AbnerTeng/RAFT/README.md

 # Retrieval-Augmented Forecasting of Time-series (RAFT)
-This is the official PyTorch implementation of our paper, which is accepted to ICML 2025. \
+This is the official PyTorch implementation of our paper ([Link](https://arxiv.org/abs/2505.04163)), which is accepted to ICML 2025. \
 The code is build on the base of [Time-Series-Library](https://github.com/thuml/Time-Series-Library).

 ### Required Packages
 * python == 3.9.13